boyter/boyter.org/content/posts/bloom-filter.md

 The idea of sharing reasonable proof of ownership is an interesting use case for bloom filters.
 Say for example you have obtained a list of hashed passwords and want to prove you have them without transmitting the hashes themselves.
 You could encode them all into a bloom filter configured with

 You can also use bloom filters as a spell checker.
 Add a dictionary of words to the filter and then run everything through it in order to determine if the word exists or not.

-You can also use bloom filters to mitigate cache busting attacks on your website.
-For any website its fairly common to use various cache levels in order to prevent multiple requests hitting your backend and overloading it.
-However most websites also allow parameters either in the URL itself or via GET parameters.
-Consider a ecommerce site where you have many product id's.
-While you can cache results for each product, what happens if someone malicious decides to request items for which there is no product?
-You can use bloom filters to hold all of the products, and only hit the backend for a full lookup if the filter says the item actually appears.

-Akami also uses bloom filters to avoid one hit wonder items filling the cache.
-However there is little benefit in populating your cache for items that are only requested once.
-Akami realised this and used a bloom filter to determine if the item in question had been requested before and only after being requsted the second time would the item be cached.

-Spelling checkers were also a use case for bloom filters back in the day when you really had to worry about your memory usage.
-At 9 or 10 bits per term you could pack a lot of words into limited memory, with fast lookups to boot.

 You can also use bloom filters to make a search engine.
 I first read about this idea on Hacker News https://www.stavros.io/posts/bloom-filter-search-engine/ with the idea being you build a bloom filter per document you want to index and then loop over each filter to check if terms are in each.
 This works at a small scale of a few thousand documents.